QbusKoen/QbusOpenHab/README.md

 # QbusOpenHab
- This is the openHAB test binding for Qbus.
+ This is the openHAB setup for Qbus.
  The binding can't communicate directly to the Qbus controller but uses a client server application.

  ## Prerequieries